awslabs/service-workbench-on-aws/docs/docs/user_guide/sidebar/admin/accounts/aws_accounts/cross_account_execution_role.md

 The principals listed above are:

-* ApiHandlerRole: A role in the Main AWS account associated with the Galileo backend API execution.
+- ApiHandlerRole: A role in the Main AWS account associated with the Service Workbench backend API execution.
-* WorkflowLoopRunnerRole: A role in the Main AWS account associated with background workflow execution as initiated by backend API calls.
+- WorkflowLoopRunnerRole: A role in the Main AWS account associated with background workflow execution as initiated by backend API calls.
-* The Member AWS account itself.
+- The Member AWS account itself.

 ## Permissions